Designaroni/designaroni/_posts/2016-11-06-9-return-local-ip-in-terminal.markdown

 ---
+layout: post
 title: View Localhost On Devices In Your Network
-date: 2016-11-06 18:00:00 Z
+date: 'Sun Nov 06 2016 12:00:00 GMT-0600 (CST)'
 categories:
   - terminal
 tags:
   - terminal
   - code
   - automation
-layout: post
-subtitle: How do I connect to this localhost from another computer on the same network?
+subtitle: Connect To Localhost Within Your Network
-leadImage: "/assets/unsplash_vadim_sherbakov_26-9.jpeg"
+leadImage: /assets/View_Localhost_On_Devices_In_Your_Network_26-9.jpg
-leadImageAlt: How do I connect to this localhost from another computer on the same network?
+leadImageAlt: Connect To Localhost Within Your Network
-forwardSlash: "/"
+forwardSlash: /
+published: true
 ---

 # Quick tip of the day